algorandfoundation/puya-ts/docs/user-feedback/README.md

 ## Goals

 The Algorand Foundation is working on developing tooling to make it easier for developers to build on Algorand.
 One of the key components of this tooling is smart contract languages.
-The Algorand Foudnation has previously released Algorand Python, which enables developers to write smart contracts in Python.
+The Algorand Foundation has previously released Algorand Python, which enables developers to write smart contracts in Python.
 The compiler for Algorand Python is called Puya and can be leveraged by any other language.
 The next language being developed for Puya is Algorand TypeScript.
 The goal is Algorand TypeScript is to make it easy for TypeScript develoeprs to start building on Algorand.
-The full list of guiding pinciples can be found [here](../README.md#guiding-principals).
+The full list of guiding principles can be found [here](../README.md#guiding-principals).

 This directory contains documents that offer a streamlined walkthrough of the potential options being explored.
 The goal is to expose users to various experiences without explaining too much rationale up front.
 This process allows us to distill the experience users want to help guide us on product decisions.